danielricks/textplayer/Readme.md

 t.quit()
 ```

-To run games interactively in the terminal, run the bash command below.
+To run games interactively in the terminal, run the bash command below in the textplayer folder.

 ```bash
 $ frotz/dfrotz games/zork1.z5